 MCCS is an incorporates, not-for-profit society governed by a committee of management.
 Our members pay an annual subscription which covers costs such as rehearsal venue, tuition, accompaniment and insurance.
 As a not-for-profit society, all income from subscriptions, grants and paid performances is spent entirely on choir operations.
 Our accounts are independantly audited annually.

 Mandurah City Choral Society is committed to promotion of singing and music in the community, recognizing the health and social benefits.
 The choir regularly participates in community events including the Mandurah Stretch Festival and the City of Perth’s Singing in the City.
 In the past, MCCS has commissioned the Mandurah Festival Orchestra to perform in our annual September concert.
 The orchestra is made up of up to 35 musicians mostly from the local area with some from Perth and most do not have the opportunity to regularly perform as part of an orchestra.
 More recently we have been involved in collaborations with regional groups such as Mahler in Albany with the Fremantle Symphony, Albany Sinfonia and Philharmonic South West, and a fabulous Bush Christmas performance in Bunbury and Mandurah with Philharmonic South West.

-MCCS rehearse throughout the year and hold concerts and workshops regularly in Mandurah, usually as part of the Stretch Festival, in September and at Christmas.
+MCCS rehearse throughout the year and hold concerts and workshops regularly in Mandurah, usually in May, August and at Christmas.
 We are grateful for the support of our two dedicated patrons, Mr David Templeman MLA and Ms Paddi Creevey, as well as local organisations including the City of Mandurah, LotteryWest and ALCOA Australia.